-(04157) AP VA & U.S. Government
+(04157) AP VA & U. S. Government

-1 credit, see page 28-29 Advanced Placement U. S. Government offers a critical perspective on government and politics in the United States.
+Advanced Placement U. S. Government offers a critical perspective on government and politics in the United States.
 It is concerned with the nature of the American political system, its development over the past two hundred years, and how it works today.
 The principle processes and institutions through which the political system functions will be examined.
 Public policy, decision-making, and implementation are a vital part of this study.
 How special interests, political parties, and the three branches of government affect policy will be analyzed.
 Emphasis is placed on essay writing in preparation for the AP exam.
 There are frequent assignments requiring extra reading and electronic research.